There are a few important things they don’t tell you about Edmonton.

 But the most unforgettable culinary experience to be had in Edmonton comes as a package deal with that second great vista I mentioned, at the top of the Chateau Lacombe hotel.
-Founded in 1967, and so celebrating its 50th anniversary this year, the Chateau Lacombe is the proud owner of one of the country’s few surviving revolving restaurants, La Ronde.
-For its birthday year, it decided to double down on its 60s-cool vibe and excavate a few original recipes from the vault, which it offers on Retro Thursdays.
-Drawn from an age when everything was drenched in complicated sauces and often set on fire, these recipes — often prepared table-side— compete with the panorama of this surprising city over the course of each 88-minute revolution.
+Founded in 1967, the Chateau Lacombe is the proud owner of one of the country’s few surviving revolving restaurants, La Ronde.
+Here, dishes compete with the panorama of this surprising city over the course of each 88-minute revolution.

 Click here for more suggestions on what to do in Edmonton!